spilliams/sparrowlike/README.md

     UIView *view = ((CustomCell *)panGestureRecognizer.view).frontView;

 `threshold` describes the line that divides "this cell will snap open when you let go" and "this cell will snap closed when you let go".
 Right now it is set halfway between open and closed.
 `vX` is the velocity of the touch.
 We only really use this in the Ended case.
-`compare` is useful for checking against `threshold` and our out-of-bounds conditions.
+`compare` is useful for checking against `threshold` and the out-of-bounds conditions.
 `indexPath` is the index path of the current cell.
 `view` is the view that is responding to the gesture.